vishalbelsare/latigo/README.md

 - Gordo is in active development
 - At the time of writing (2019-10-17) there currently exists no Gordo in "production", however many candidate clusters are running.
 You will have to communicate with Gordo team to find out which of their test/dev clusters are the best to be using while testing.
 Some are more stable than others.
 - If you need to access Gordo directly during development for debugging purposes you can use port forwarding.
 This is documented below.
-- Latigo will connect to Gordo and Time Series API using (Equinor API Gateway)[https://api.equinor.com/] and wil use a so called "bearer token" for authentication.
+- Latigo will connect to Gordo and Time Series API using [Equinor API Gateway](https://api.equinor.com/) and wil use a so called "bearer token" for authentication.

 #### Disable proxy
 Before you can have portforwarding set up successfully, you need to disable proxy settings (Gordo is available via external network).
-For more information about proxy setup in Equinor please see [this link](https://wiki.equinor.com/wiki/index.php/ITSUPPORT:Linux_desktop_in_Statoil#Proxy_settings).
+For more information about proxy setup in Equinor please see [equinor wiki](https://wiki.equinor.com/wiki/index.php/ITSUPPORT:Linux_desktop_in_Statoil#Proxy_settings).

 ```bash
 # Disable proxy (NOTE: if you don't have unset proxy, read the documentation as described above)